UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

     chance.
       - “Overfitting of the training score”.

-### Optimization bias of hyper-parameter learning:
+### Overfitting on validation set of hyper-parameter learning:

   - Here, we might optimize the validation score over 100 values of `max_depth`.